realworldocaml/book/en/variants.md

 ```

 The following function uses pattern matching to convert a
 `basic_color` to a corresponding integer.
-Note that the
+The exhaustiveness checking
-exhaustiveness checking on pattern matches means that the compiler
+on pattern matches means that the compiler will warn us if we miss a
-will warn us if we miss a color.
+color.

 ```ocaml
 # let basic_color_to_int = function